Kirk-KD/datapack-builder/docs/roadmap.md

 It will return data as an Object with keys being the value of the `key` props of its children.

 #### List Input
-A list input is an Editor that has a predetermined input component type.
+A list input is an Editor that has a predetermined item Editor type.
-To the top-right of each item, there will be a button to remove the item.
-The "add" button will be placed in its own row and right aligned.
-The "add" button row will be placed below the last list item if the list is not empty.
-An empty list simply has only one row for the "add" button, nothing else.

-The return data will be an array containing the returned data of its contents.

-At this time, no minimum or maximum list size needs to be specified.
+> At this time, no minimum or maximum list size needs to be specified.

 #### Dropdown
 A dropdown of string values.
 If the number of options is greater than 25, there should be a small search/filter textbox.